hackoregon/urbandev-etl/README.md

     * Load: Scripts and processes to load particular data sources into the defined tables.

 The implementation is migrating from [MySQL](http://dev.mysql.com/) to [PostgreSQL](http://www.postgresql.org/), so you will find material related to both implementations.

+## Build Postgres Database

+Under `postgresql/scripts/bin` you will find a `build_db` script.
+This bash script will construct a postgres database with tables needed to generate resources for each neighborhood being analyzed.

+To run this script you will need PostgreSQL and PostGIS installed, and `psql` must be availabled on your path.

+One of the required SQL dumps is too large for github so it must be downloaded from slack separately.
+See the comments at the top of `build_db` for instructions.

+## Generate JSON Assets

+Once the database is built you can run the python script `json/generate/generate.py` to build and load json assets into an S3 bucket to be consumed by frontend.

+See the `README` in `json/generate` for further instructions.
+You will need to install the python dependencies and have aws credentials set as environment variables.